harleyfan91/site-deconstructor/README.md

 [Manual UI Review Checklist](docs/Manual_UI_Checklist.md).
 It walks through loading the app locally, verifying each tab, testing export features and checking responsive layout.

+// Run your usual "lint" and "tsc --noEmit" commands.
+// All remaining errors should be unrelated to colour extraction.